airisingstar/mlops-project/README.md

 ## 🎯 Model Goal

-The objective of this project is to **predict which customer groups are most likely to make a large future purchase** based on their demographics, transaction behavior, and loyalty attributes.
+The objective of this sample project is to **predict which customer groups are most likely to make a large future purchase** based on their demographics, transaction behavior, and loyalty attributes.

 This model uses two primary data sources: